p>If you are arriving at JR Shinjuku Station and wondering which exit to take, here is the short answer:

-If you are already lost inside the station and need a broader recovery guide, read this first: Lost in the Shinjuku Station Maze?
+If you are already lost inside the station and need a broader recovery plan, read this first: Lost in the Shinjuku Station Maze?
 How to Navigate Shinjuku Station Fast.

 Quick Answer: Which Shinjuku Station Exit Should You Use?

-- Kabukicho, Golden Gai, Godzilla Head, or Isetan: follow signs for the East Exit or Central East Exit.
+- Going to Kabukicho, Golden Gai, Godzilla Head, or Isetan?
+Follow signs for the East Exit or Central East Exit.

-- Omoide Yokocho, Yodobashi Camera, or the Tokyo Metropolitan Government Building: follow signs for the West Exit or Central West Exit.
+- Going to Omoide Yokocho, Yodobashi Camera, or the Tokyo Metropolitan Government Building?
+Follow signs for the West Exit or Central West Exit.

-- Busta Shinjuku, NEWoMan, Takashimaya Times Square, or Shinjuku Gyoen: follow signs for the South Exit, New South Gate, or Miraina Tower Gate.
+- Going to Busta Shinjuku, NEWoMan, Takashimaya Times Square, or Shinjuku Gyoen?
+Follow signs for the South Exit, New South Gate, or Miraina Tower Gate.

-The simplest navigation trick is to look up and follow the yellow exit signs.
-Blue and green signs usually point toward train platforms, transfers, or railway lines.
+The simplest navigation trick inside the station is to look up and follow the yellow exit signs.
 Yellow signs point toward exits, ticket gates, and outside destinations.
+Blue and green signs usually point toward train platforms, transfers, and railway lines.
+If you follow a blue sign expecting to reach street level, you may end up on another platform instead.

 Shinjuku Station Exit Cheat Sheet by Destination

 Use this table before you start walking.
-The station is easier when you choose the destination first, then the exit zone.
+Choose the destination first, then the exit zone.

 | Destination | Best JR Exit Zone | Direction From JR Platforms | Useful Note |